-Pueblo police and firefighters submitted more than 3,000 city voter signatures to get a public safety ballot question on the ballot in November.
+Pueblo police and firefighters submitted more than 3,000 signatures at the beginning of the month.

 The proposed half-cent tax increase would be spent on purchasing equipment for both departments, in addition to hiring personnel.

 Fire and police union members, along with volunteers, spent a week gathering signatures.
 Puebloans United for Public Safety, the group leading the effort, needs more than 2,200 voter signatures.
-Members submitted 3,153 signatures to the city clerk's office on Monday afternoon.
+Members submitted 3,153 signatures to the city clerk's office on July 7.

 "I think the statement is with turning them in today we are turning them in ahead of schedule, that there has been enough city support for this initiative," said firefighter Ryan Moran.
 "That enough of the community feels this is important, that we need to begin paying for infrastructure for public safety."

 The tax is expected to generate about $7 million a year and would expire after five years.
 A nine-member oversight committee would monitor how the money is spent.
 The committee would consist of three firefighters, three police officers and three city residents appointed by city council.